ncespedesc/workshop/materials.md

 * [Video in Portuguese](https://www.youtube.com/watch?v=XsZLq6NpYOY&ab_channel=InferirEstat%C3%ADstica) and the [written](http://leg.ufpr.br/~fernandomayer/aulas/ce083-2016-2/R-instalacao.html#) tutorial about how to install Rstudio  <br />

-* [video in Spanish](https://www.youtube.com/watch?v=D9Bp11iZssc&ab_channel=HanselOchoaMontero) and the [written](https://sissa.crc-sas.org/wp-content/uploads/2020/10/Instalacion_R.html) tutorial about how to install Rstudio
+* [Video in Spanish](https://www.youtube.com/watch?v=D9Bp11iZssc&ab_channel=HanselOchoaMontero) and the [written](https://sissa.crc-sas.org/wp-content/uploads/2020/10/Instalacion_R.html) tutorial about how to install Rstudio

 To see the original context version, see here from the [R-studio education project](https://education.rstudio.com/learn/)